derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 A forward rate is the rate on a **forward loan**, which is an agreement to lend money at some time in the future to be repaid some time after that.

+There are many possible forward rates, e.g.
+- the rate on a loan given in six months for a subsequent term of 1.5 years;
+- the rate in five years for six months; etc.

+This subsection, however, focuses exclusively on forward rates over **sequential six‐month periods**.

 #### Example

 A 100,000,000 1.5‐year loan, six months forward (i.e., a loan made in six months for 1.5 years) will pay 103,797,070 in two years.